rfeinman/learning-to-learn/README.md

 training set has a certain number of categories and a certain number of exemplars per category; these quantities are varied.
-The shape values are perfectly correlated with the categories, and the texture & color values are selected at random from a set of 200 possible values.
+The shape values are perfectly correlated with the categories, and the texture & color values are selected at random from sets of 200 possible values.
 In Smith et al., there are 2 evaluation metrics used: the first-order generalization and the second-order generalization.
 Below, we describe experiments for each case.
 In both, we use a simple feed-forward NN with one hidden layer of 30 units, and the